Club Universitario de Deportes: 1972 Copa Libertadores

+Fernando Cuéllar, national champion three times with the «U» (1969, 1971 and 1974).

 Universitario was grouped with the Uruguayan clubs Peñarol—a three-time winner of the Copa Libertadores—and Nacional—the previous edition's winner—in the semi-final group stage.
 La U started off losing their first match against Peñarol in Lima.
 In that match, La U did not play with five of their starting players because they were called to play for the Peru national football team.
 However, they won the following game against Nacional 3–0.
 They then visited both teams in Montevideo tying both games, 3–3 against Nacional and 1–1 against Peñarol.
 Universitario had accumulated 4 points and there was only one game left between Peñarol and Nacional, which had 4 and 2 points respectively.
 All three teams had a chance of qualifying for the next round.
 Peñarol only needed a win but Nacional needed a win by 5 goals.
 The game ended 3–0 in favor of Nacional, allowing Universitario to qualify for the final round where they would face Independiente.

 The first leg of the final was played in Lima where they tied 0–0.
 The game in Argentina ended 2–1 in favor of the Argentines; Percy Rojas scored the late goal for Universitario.
 This was Percy Rojas' sixth goal in the tournament.
 He, along with Oswaldo Ramírez, Teófilo Cubillas, and Toninho, were the top-scorers.
 Although Universitario lost, they had achieved something a Peruvian club had never before, reach the final of the Copa Libertadores, the most prestigious international competition in South America.

 Two years later, in 1974, the club celebrated its 50th anniversary, created a football school for minors and finished the year as champion under the leadership of Argentine Juan Eduardo Hohberg.